 Heat treatmentQ+T mandatoryQ+T mandatoryQ+T mandatory

-Choose L80 when the well contains H2S at mild concentrations, depth and pressure are moderate, and L80's 80 ksi yield provides adequate pressure containment.
+Choose L80 when H2S is mild, well depth is moderate, and L80's yield provides adequate pressure containment with a satisfactory design factor.

-Choose P110 when the well is fully sweet (no significant H2S), depth is deep to ultra-deep, and maximum collapse and burst capacity governs the casing design.
+Choose P110 when the well is fully sweet, depth is deep to ultra-deep, and maximum collapse and burst capacity governs the casing design.
+P110's lack of a hardness limit disqualifies it from any H2S environment.

 PSL-1 vs PSL-2 for T95